Project Steve: History

 Cambridge University Lucasian Professor of Mathematics Stephen Hawking was the 300th Steve to sign the list.
 By the time the announcement was made on April 21, 2003, another five had joined to bring the total number of Steves to 305.
-By December 26, 2003, St. Stephen's Day, Project Steve had grown to 400 scientists.
+By December 26, 2003, Saint Stephen's Day, Project Steve had grown to 400 scientists.

 As Project Steve reached the 400 scientist mark, the NCSE decided to offer a commemorative novelty Project Steve t-shirt.
 The t-shirt is emblazoned with the proclamation, "Over _00 Scientists named Steve Agree, Teach Evolution!" in large letters, where the blank contains the most recent hundreds mark.
 A list of the current signatories is included in a smaller typeface on the t-shirt as well.

 Eugenie Scott, Glenn Branch and Nick Matzke published an article in the July/August 2004 issue of the Annals of Improbable Research (with all the Steves that had signed up to that point listed as co-authors) called The Morphology of Steve which contained "the first scientific analysis of the sex, geographic location, and body size of scientists named Steve".
 The data were obtained using NCSE's "pioneering experimental steveometry apparatus"—the t-shirt.

 Shortly after the second anniversary of Project Steve in February 2005, 543 Steves had signed the list.
 A front-page story in the Ottawa Citizen marking this event was published on February 20, 2005.
 On September 12, 2005, the 600th Steve signed the list.
-By February 16, 2006, the third anniversary of Project Steve's official launch, the Steve-o-meter stood at 700.
+By February 16, 2006, the third anniversary of Project Steves official launch, the Steve-o-meter stood at 700.
 On April 24, 2007, the list had grown to 800 Steves.
 In February 2009, the milestone #1000 was assigned to professor of ecology and evolutionary biology Steven P. Darwin (no relation to Charles).
 Subsequent milestones were #1100 on August 25, 2009, #1200 on April 6, 2012, and #1300 on January 15, 2014.